rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

     * **Username**: demo
     * **IP address**: 123.45.67.89

-    **Note**: For the Host Name, enter the IP address of your server and change the Port to match your sshd port.
+    **Note**: For the host name, enter the Internet Protocol (IP) address of your server and change the port to match your `sshd` port.

 6. Ensure that the **Connection Type** is set to `sftp`.

 7. To save the configuration, click the **Save** button next to the **Login** button.

-8. Enter a configuration name that you will remember, for example, **server-ORD-local23**.
+8. Enter a configuration name that is easy for you to remember, for example, **server-ORD-local23**.

     WinSCP stores configurations in **Stored Sessions**.
 Use a different name for each server.

     **Note**: You can use a private key to log in to the cloud server.
-See [Generate RSA keys with SSH by using PuTTYgen](how-to/generating-rsa-keys-with-ssh-puttygen/) for information about setting up public/private keys.
+See [Generate RSA keys with SSH by using PuTTYgen](how-to/generating-rsa-keys-with-ssh-puttygen/) for information about setting up public and private keys.

 9. If this is the first time you have used WinSCP, and you are sure you've entered the correct configuration details, click **Yes** on the **Warning** dialog box.